Karnak

 4.3 List

-All the destinations or sources associated to the forward node are displayed here.
+All destinations or sources associated with the forward node are displayed here.

 4.4 Actions

-The action buttons depend on the current tab selected.
+The available action buttons depend on the active tab.

-• Save: saves the changes made on the forward node parameters
+Save Saves changes made to the forward node parameters

-• Cancel: reverts the changes made on the forward node parameters
+Cancel Reverts unsaved changes to the forward node parameters

 Subsections of Gateway